jaymarnz/bluview/README.md

 It runs entirely within your browser and there is no data sent or stored anywhere else.
 It saves its configuration data in your browser's local storage.
 Configuration data is the local IP address of your streamer and the optional wireless volume control IP address if you use that feature.

 ## Installation
-Copy `dist/index.html` to somewhere your browser can open it.
+There are no dependencies.
+Simply copy `dist/index.html` to somewhere your browser can open it.
 The simplest is to put it on the device itself and open it in the browser with `file://<path-to-the-file>/index.html`

 To download the file from GitHub:
 1. https://raw.githubusercontent.com/jaymarnz/bluview/master/dist/index.html